 Watermelon feta cheese salad is a perfect example of how sweet and salty flavors can be best friends.
 I was a little skeptical about this pairing, but one bite of this salad and I was bold over.

 The saltiness of feta cheese goes perfectly with the cool sweetness of the watermelon and the zesty lime dressing brings out the overall flavors.

 It is an easy and refreshing summer salad that will give you relief from the scorching heat outside on a sunny afternoon.
 The best part is that it needs no special skills and it comes together in under 15 minutes.

-One serving of this perfectly healthy, low-cal salad watermelon feta cheese salad is about 98 Calories.
-It’s vegan and gluten-free too.
+One serving of this perfectly healthy, low-cal watermelon feta cheese salad is about 98 Calories.
+It’s gluten-free too.

 Make sure to chill it a few hours before making the salad for the best taste.

-Mint Leaves – Mint leaves adds a refreshing flavor.
+Mint Leaves – Mint leaves add a refreshing flavor.

 Feta Cheese – Feta cheese gives a salty, tangy, and lemony taste and a lovely soft texture to the salad.
 Choose the feat soaked in brine and not the dry one.